jlcarr/LeetCode/README.md

 - **Memory**: 20.3 MB
 - **Solution**: Performing a binary search on each row is enough to satisfy the conditions.
 However a linear solution can also be obtained.

+### Problem 241
+- **Name**: Different Ways to Add Parentheses
+- **Runtime**: 38 ms
+- **Memory**: 16.86 MB
+- **Solution**: We can imagine the different orders of operations as different ways to structure the expression tree.
+Essentially we can pick different operators to be the root, and then recursively look a the left and right sides of the expression.
+We can also cache sub-results.

 ### Problem 242
 - **Name**: Valid Anagram
 - **Runtime**: 54 ms